• What are your hours?

 • Who can I contact to give feedback about a service that I have received from RNR?

-If you would like to provide feedback about our services please either contact our office at 705-327-0070 or complete one of our Patient Surveys that you can mail to our office (25 Front Street South, Upper Floor, Orillia) email (firstname.lastname@example.org) or hand to one of our staff members.
+If you would like to provide feedback about our services please either contact our office at 705-327-0070 or complete one of our Patient Surveys (please visit Local Contact page for the PDF) that you can mail to our office (25 Front Street South, Upper Floor, Orillia) email (firstname.lastname@example.org) or hand to one of our staff members.

 • Is RNR accessible for Ontarian with Disabilities?